lnishan/SQLGitHub/README.md

 # SQLGitHub

-SQLGitHub — Managing GitHub organization made easier.
+SQLGitHub — Managing GitHub organization made easier

+## Introduction

 SQLGitHub features a SQL-like syntax that allows you to:
 **Query information about an organization as a whole.**